 Special Taxes were levied for the first time in Fiscal Year 2019-20.
-There were no delinquencies with respect to the payment of the first installment of Special Taxes.
+There have been no delinquencies with respect to the payment of any of the installments of Special Taxes that have come due.
 Because the County's Teeter Plan is not available for the Special Taxes, collections of the Special Taxes will reflect actual deficiencies.
 Neither the City, the Underwriter nor the District can predict the willingness or ability of the Property Owners to pay the Special Taxes.